ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/README.md

 - [docker-files](code/docker-files/) includes several docker setups used to run InfluxDB/Telegraf locally
 - [labeller-app](code/labeller-app/) is a Shiny App that can be used to visualize sensor data and graphically select and update labelling of the data as normal or anomalous
 - [model](code/model/) provides the python functions and scripts used for anomaly detection
-- [notebook-demo](code/notebook-demo/) provides various jupyter notebooks
+- [misc-notebooks](code/misc-notebooks/) provides various jupyter notebooks used in testing
 - [results](code/results/) includes results from LSTM-ED model testing on the CEC sensors used in the study
-- [test-env](create-test-env) provides a detailed jupyter notebook walk-through of the anomaly detection framework in a test environment
+- [test-env](create-test-env) provides a detailed jupyter notebook walk-through of the anomaly detection framework in a test InfluxDB environment

 A more detailed README is available in the directory and there are READMEs within each of the directory subfolders.